There’s no resisting it –Yoga With Resistance Bands is Good Stuff.

 Here’s another upper body move to add to your rotation.

-- Get yourself set up in Warrior 1.
-In this pose, you should be in a lunge with your feet pointed straight ahead of you and hips square.
+- Set up in Warrior 1.
+Be sure you’re in a lunge with your feet pointed straight ahead of you and hips square.

 - Stretch a resistance band between the blades of both hands.